Coloby/quartz_notes/quartz_content/PublicNotes/Convergent Thinking.md

-- what? - evaluating & *narrowing options* w logic, criteria, and analysis
+- what? solve by evaluating & *narrowing options* w logic, criteria, & analysis
-- why?
+- when? decision-making & refinement
-	- Other contexts where it's heavily used
+	- contexts where it's heavily used
 		- teaching - Feyman method in [[Retrieval - Revision techniques]]
 		- communicating - [[CC]]